 Healthcare is rapidly becoming one of the nation’s largest employers.
-As a result, demand for qualified managers who can navigate daily operations, critical issues and social policy is growing each and every day.
-A healthcare management degree prepares students for any number of leadership roles such as a chief executive of a hospital, operations manager in a government healthcare organization or chief marketing officer at a health insurance company.
+As a result, demand for qualified managers who can navigate daily operations, critical issues, and social policy is growing every day.
+A healthcare management degree prepares students for any number of leadership roles, such as a chief executive of a hospital, operations manager in a government healthcare organization, or chief marketing officer at a health insurance company.
 Graduates with a healthcare management degree develop a strong background in how to guide organizational behavior and cultivate inter-organizational relationships, apply scientific knowledge to public health problems, and build and sustain community coalitions.

-In addition to classroom learning, healthcare management degree students have an opportunity to interact with local business leaders, state departments of health and hospital systems, learning first-hand about the diversity of job challenges, opportunities and salary potential available with a master’s in healthcare management.
-Research opportunities focus on applying approaches from health economics, health management, and population health in critical healthcare related areas.
+In addition to classroom learning, healthcare management degree students have an opportunity to interact with local business leaders, state departments of health, and major hospital systems, learning first-hand about the diversity of job challenges, opportunities, and the salary potential available with a master’s in healthcare management.
+Research opportunities focus on applying approaches from health economics, health management, and population health in critical healthcare-related areas.

 According to the Bureau of Labor Statistics, employment of medical and health services managers is projected to grow 17% from 2014 to 2024, much faster than the average for all occupations.
 Because of the substantial changes taking place due to the growth of managed care efforts to privatize the delivery of public health services, employers look for graduates who have training in public health leadership, exposure to the core scientific disciplines within public health, experience with organization theory and management science, training in community development and empowerment, as well as training in ethics and social justice.
 Graduates of Florida Tech’s healthcare management degree program work for organizations such as Department of Healthcare and Human Services, New Vision Systems, Inc., the Eye Institute, and more.